Ælfthryth (wife of Edgar): Queen consort

 Edgar had two children before he married Ælfthryth, both of uncertain legitimacy.
 Edward was probably the son of Æthelflæd, and Eadgifu, later known as Saint Edith of Wilton, was the daughter of Wulfthryth.
 Sound political reasons encouraged the match between Edgar, whose power base was centred in Mercia, and Ælfthryth, whose family were powerful in Wessex.
 In addition to this, and her link with the family of Æthelstan Half-King, Ælfthryth also appears to have been connected to the family of Ælfhere, Ealdorman of Mercia.

 Edgar married Ælfthryth in either 964 or 965.
 In 966 Ælfthryth gave birth to a son who was named Edmund.
 In King Edgar's charter (S 745) regranting privileges to New Minster, Winchester that same year, the infant Edmund is called "clito legitimus" (legitimate ætheling), and appears before Edward in the list of witnesses.
 Edmund died young, c.
 970, but in 968 Ælfthryth had given birth to a second son who was called Æthelred.

 King Edgar organised a second coronation on 11 May 973 at Bath, perhaps to bolster his claim to be ruler of all of Britain.
 Here Ælfthryth was also crowned and anointed, granting her a status higher than any recent queen.
 The only model of a queen's coronation was that of Judith of Flanders, but this had taken place outside England.
-In the new rite, the emphasis lay on her role as protector of religion and the nunneries in the realm.
-She took a close interest in the well-being of several abbeys, and as overseer of Barking Abbey she deposed and later reinstated the abbess.
+One of the emphases of the new rite was her role as protector of religion and the nunneries in the realm.
+The queen's responsibility for the kingdom's nunneries had been established by the Regularis Concordia, a rule for religious life composed by Ælfthryth's close ally, Bishop Æthelwold of Winchester, as part of the wider English Benedictine Reform. Ælfthryth took a close interest in the well-being of several abbeys, and is reported by Goscelin to have used her authority to depose and later reinstate the abbess of Barking Abbey.

-Ælfthryth played a large role as forespeca, or advocate, in at least seven legal cases.
+Ælfthryth played a large role as forespeca, or advocate, in at least six legal cases.
 As such, she formed a key part of the Anglo-Saxon legal system as a mediator between the individual and the crown, which was increasingly viewing its role in the courts as a symbol of its authority as protector of its subjects. Ælfthryth's actions as forespeca were largely for the benefit of female litigants, and her role as a mediator shows the possibilities for women to have legal and political power in late Anglo-Saxon England.